RodrigoCoelho7/VQC_Qlearning/README.md

 Data Re-Uploading in Quantum Variational Q-Learning

-To train agents in paralell, run the following command:
+To train agents in paralel, run the following command:

-python main.py "path_to_config"
+´python main.py "path_to_config"´

+where "path_to_config" is the path to the configuration file.